ZhaoyangHan04/LongInsightBench/README.md

 - ```data/```: Intermediate data generated during the benchmark construction process.
   - ```caption_result/```: Visual & audio captions generated during preprocessing.
-  - ```event_lists/```: Corresponding .json files that provide semantic segmentation summaries (an overall video summary, and timestamps & captions of ecah segment) of each video.
+  - ```event_lists/```: Corresponding .json files that provide semantic segmentation summaries (an overall video summary, and timestamps & captions of each segment) of each video.
   - ```answer_with_alm/```: Answers produced with Qwen2-audio (ALM), which used for filtering the benchmark QAs.
   - ```answer_with_vlm/```: Answers produced with Qwen2.5-VL (VLM), which used for filtering the benchmark QAs.